+Remove contact breaker by :

+Swing away the flat blade retaining the contact breaker cover.

-To remove contact breaker (Magneto type N1-4)
+Pull away the contact breaker cover.

-Swing away the flat blade retaining contact breaker cover and remove same.
-Remove the screw E (Illustration 20) retaining the spring arm A to the contact breaker body and take away the backing spring F (Illustration 29) and also the spring arm E. Note there is a spring washer under the screw.
-Unscrew screw B (Illustration 28) carrying the lubrication wick and take away the fibre insulating bush encircling the screw.
-Straighten the tab on the lock washer D (Illustration 29) under the central screw H retaining the contact breaker body A to the armature shaft and with spanner 017251 remove the central screw.
-Finally lever off the contact breaker.
+Remove the screw E, Illustration 28, retaining the contact breaker spring arm A, Illustration 28, to the contact breaker body and take away the backing spring F, Illustration 29, and the spring arm E, Illustration 29.
+There is a spring washer under the screw.

+Unscrew the screw B, Illustration 28, carrying the lubrication wick and take away the fibre insulating bush encircling the screw.

+Straighten the tab on the lock washer D, Illustration 29, under the central screw H, illustration 28, retaining the contact breaker body A, Illustration 29, to the armature shaft and, with spanner 017251, remove the central screw.

+Finally, lever off the contact breaker.

+The above instructions do not apply to competition models fitted with Racing Magnetos Type NR1.

-To lubricate contact breaker cam and tappet (Magneto type N1-4) remove the contact breaker as described.
+Lubricate contact breaker cam and tappet by :

+Remove contact breaker as described on page 75.

-Saturate with a few drops of thin machine oil the wick mounted in the core of its carrying screw B (Illustration 28).
-Push out of the contact breaker body the tappet B (Illustration 29), wipe it with a soft cloth, smear it with thin machine oil, clean and replace.
+Saturate, with a few drops of thin machine oil, the wick mounted in the core of its carrying screw B, Illustration 28.

+Push out of the contact breaker body the tappet B, Illustration 29, wipe it with a soft cloth, smear it with thin machine oil and then replace it.

-NOTE-When replacing the contact breaker parts ensure the backing spring F (Illustration 29) is fitted so that its bent over end faces outwards.
+NOTE-When replacing the contact breaker parts, ensure the backing spring F, Illustration 29, is fitted so that its bent over end faces outwards.